fxruizx/RetroRewindPodcast/README.md

 # Retro Rewind Podcast Theme and Template Development
-Redesign and develop the fourth iteration of the [Retro Rewind Podcast's website!(http://retrorewindpodcast.com), implementing it in Grav CMS for the first time.
+Redesign and develop the fourth iteration of the [Retro Rewind Podcast's website!](http://retrorewindpodcast.com), implementing it in Grav CMS for the first time.

-### Web Technologies/Languages Utilized
+## Web Technologies/Languages Utilized
-**New To Me**
+**Learned for the First Time**
 * Grav CMS
 * Twig templating